braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/field_level_encryption.md

 ### Can I use mail-to list-unsubscribe for subscription management with identifier field-level encryption?

 No. Using mail-to list-unsubscribe would send the plaintext decrypted email address to Braze.
-With identifier field-level encryption enabled, we support the URL-based HTTP: method, including one-click.
+With identifier field-level encryption turned on, we support the URL-based HTTP: method, including one-click.
 We also recommend including a one-click unsubscribe link in your email body.

+### Does identifier field-level encryption support other identifiers like phone?

+No. Currently, identifier field-level encryption is supported for email addresses only.